02JanDal/ProjectArgonauts/README.md

 * `firstFieldAvailable`
     * Must only contain structs.
 The name of the first fields must be unique.
     * Looks at the first field of each struct.
 If the field exists in the input data that struct is choosen.
+* `typeField`
+	* Looks for a field named `type` (can be changed by `variant.typeFieldName`) for the name of the type to use.
+	* By default the name of each type will be used.
+Use `variant.typeFieldTypes` to change that.

 ##### Values for `verification.format`